ReKylee/citygen3d-godot/README.md

 - `CityGen` node contains the city generation algorithm.
 The size of the city can be customized using the `segment_count_limit` in the inspector for the node.
 - `PopulationHeatmap` node generates the population heatmap that influences the density of the generated city.
 The noise used for the heatmap can be customized in the inspector for the node.

-`city_gen.gd` can be easily copied out for use in other projects, since its only dependency is the `PopulationHeatmap` node.
+`city_gen.gd` should be easily copied out for use in other projects, since its only dependencies are the `PopulationHeatmap` node and auto-loaded (global) city-gen options defined in `options.gd`.